mahume/cliri/README.md

-# Liri-bot
+# Cliri

 ## About

 CLI application that returns the following API results:

 - [Concerts](#concerts) via the "Bands in Town" API
 - [Songs](#songs) via the "Spotify" API
 - [Movies](#movies) via the "omdb" API
 - [Text Files](#text) via an external .txt file

 ## Getting Started

 1. Begin by typing the following code into the command line:
 ```
-node liri.js
+node cliri.js
 ```
 *When the app is used without any arguments a suggestion appears.*
 ![](images/no-args.png)

-2. The first argument provided after `node liri.js` will be a `<command>`.
+2. The first argument provided after `node cliri.js` will be a `<command>`.
 ```
-node liri.js help
+node cliri.js help
 ```
 *This will display a list of acceptable commands*
 ![](images/help.png)

-3. The second argument provided after `node liri.js` will be a `<search parameter>` for the command.
+3. The second argument provided after `node cliri.js` will be a `<search parameter>` for the command.
 The following are the searchable categories.

 #### <a name="concerts"></a>Concerts
 ```
-node liri.js concert-this + <Artist/Band name>
+node cliri.js concert-this + <Artist/Band name>
 ```
 ![](images/concert.png)